-Figures released from HMRC show house sales across the UK have seen a decline of more than one third in March, when compared with March 2021.
+Figures released by HMRC show house sales across the UK have seen a decline of more than one-third in March, when compared with March 2021.

-Managing director of Coreco, Andrew Montlake, commented: ‘The stamp duty holiday has distorted the data, so it was inevitable that transaction levels in March were down fairly significantly on the same month last year.
+Managing director of Corecon, Andrew Montlake, commented: ‘The stamp duty holiday has distorted the data, so it was inevitable that transaction levels in March were down fairly significantly on the same month last year.’

 ‘Moving forward, households face countless headwinds during 2022, primarily in the form of rising interest rates and soaring inflation, and these are likely to restrict transaction levels.

-‘However, tenants remain desperate to get out of the rental market, as rents hit new highs, and this will maintain a certain level of transactions.
-The ongoing rush to get out of the rental market may also explain why transaction levels in March were up on February.’
+‘However, tenants remain desperate to get out of the rental market as rents hit new highs, and this will maintain a certain level of transactions.
+The ongoing rush to get out of the rental market may also explain why transaction levels in March were up in February.’

 ‘The industry continues to see a lack of properties on the market, which is pushing up prices across the board.